UmaimaKhan-13/ML-project-/README.md

 ---

-### 3. Artificial Neural Network (ANN)
+### 2. Artificial Neural Networks (ANN)

-Instead of raw images, this approach uses **MediaPipe** to extract 21 hand landmarks.
+Instead of classifying raw images, our landmark-based approach first extracts hand geometry using **MediaPipe Hands**.

+Two different feature representations were explored:

+#### ANN A — Landmark Coordinates

-Each hand is represented by:
+Each detected hand is represented by:

-- 21 landmarks
+- 21 MediaPipe hand landmarks
-- (x, y, z) coordinates
+- (x, y, z) coordinates for every landmark
 - 63-dimensional feature vector

-These landmark features are then used to train a fully connected Artificial Neural Network for lightweight and efficient classification.
+These landmark coordinates are used as input to a fully connected Artificial Neural Network.

+#### ANN B — Landmark Coordinates + Joint Angles

+To capture the geometric relationships between fingers more effectively, we extended the feature vector by computing **joint angles** from the MediaPipe hand skeleton.

+This representation includes:

+- 63 landmark coordinate features (x, y, z)
+- 15 joint-angle features
+- 78-dimensional feature vector

+Several ANN architectures were evaluated using different regularization strategies and learning-rate schedules to compare the effectiveness of pure landmark features versus landmark-plus-angle features.
 ---

 ## ⚙️ Technologies Used